twbs/bootstrap-npm-starter/README.md

 When your repository is generated, you won't see anything in the Actions tab until you create a new pull request.
 You can customize these Actions, add new ones, or remove them outright if you wish.

 [Learn more about GitHub Actions](https://github.com/features/actions), [read the Actions docs](https://help.github.com/en/actions), or [browse the Actions Marketplace](https://github.com/marketplace/actions).

+### Stylelint

+Stylelint is included, as is Bootstrap's default Stylelint config, [stylelint-config-twbs-bootstrap](https://github.com/twbs/stylelint-config-twbs-bootstrap).
+This is the same linter configuration we use in the main Bootstrap project.
+It's run via the `npm test` command, which is invoked in our `ci.yml` Actions workflow file.

+At the root of the repo, `.stylelintignore` is used to list files that we ignore when linting and `.stylelintrc` is where we tell Stylelint to use the Bootstrap config.
+The former is recommended based on your specific needs, while the latter is required.

 ## Copyright